-However, there are a few cases when the employee can refuse the coverage (e.g. if they were in the company before 1/1/16, or if they are already covered by their spouse’s compulsory coverage and produce proof of this yearly, or if they are on a less than 12 mos. contract and don’t wish Neteem’s contract etc.)
+However, there are a few cases when the employee can refuse the coverage (e.g. if they are already covered by their spouse’s compulsory coverage and produce proof of this yearly, or if they are on a less than 12 mos. contract and don’t wish to benefit from the company’s contract etc.)

 NB.
 France is considered to provide one of the best overall health care systems in the world, which is already covered by Social Security benefits.
 For example, if you are hospitalized or have a long-term ailment and are treated in one of the very good public hospitals or with a physician (widespread) who applies Social Security recommended rates, there will in fact be no cost left for a private healthcare plan to pick up.